-Trump administration orders Al Jazeera affiliate to register as a foreign agent
+The Trump administration orders an Al Jazeera affiliate to register as a foreign agent

 Bratt’s letter also argues that AJ+ publishes articles that invite its audience to question “what conduct constitutes terrorism; demonstrate a disdain for the term ‘Islamist Terror;’ adopt a positive view of Iran; show support for the Palestinian cause and question US support for Israel; reflect a critical position on the war in Yemen [where the UAE and Saudi Arabia have bombed forces backed by Iran to assist their own proxies on the ground]; and [promote] a Qatari-sympathetic view of the Saudi Arabian-led embargo against Qatar.”

-Al Jazeera disputes this characterization and points to a study it commissioned that found that 93 percent of AJ+ content focuses on US domestic issues, such as gun violence and protests against police abuse.
+Al Jazeera disputes this characterization and points to a study it commissioned that found that 93 percent of AJ+ content is on issues other than those DOJ asked the outlet about.

 FARA, a 1938 law intended to force anyone working to advance the interests of foreign states to publicly disclose their activity, is not supposed to be used to punish outlets for political perspectives reflected in their reporting.
 The DOJ letter says that Al Jazeera’s content shows it is promoting the views of the Qatari government.
 But the litany of apparent political sins also echoes the talking points of the UAE and its lobbyists, who argue that the network’s perspective is too critical of US allies and too friendly to America’s foes.